 Outside the depot, a restored baggage car rests on a spur of railroad track.
 Inside this baggage car, visitors discover a re-creation of young Edison’s mobile chemistry lab and printing shop.
-This is also the unique setting for the Wizards Workshop, where students and visitor groups of 20 or more can participate in a 2 hour program about Edison’s scientific principles: electricity, communication, magnetism, and energy.
+This is also the unique setting for the Wizards Workshops, where student groups of 20 or more can participate in programs about Edison’s scientific principles: electricity, communication, magnetism, and energy.

 *Open to groups of 20 or more people by appointment, year round.*

 510 Edison Parkway

 Port Huron, MI 48060